Want to understand Agile software development and the tools you need to implement it?

 Lean software development is characterized by minimizing any wasteful, unnecessary activities in your development workflow.

-The goal of Lean development is to simplify and shorten your development cycle while giving your customers the best Lean software possible.
+The goal of Lean development is to simplify and shorten your development cycle while giving your customers the best Lean software system possible.

 DSDM is an Agile framework focused on delivering strategically aligned business benefits for the best possible return on investment.

-The development methodology does this by breaking down your project into four types of requirements in decreasing order of priority:
+The development methodology does this by breaking down your project into four types of functional requirements in decreasing order of priority:

 - Must have (M)